How the national codes are developed

 Role of NRC

-NRC is involved in every aspect of the development of the National Model Construction Codes.
+NRC is involved in every aspect of the development of Codes Canada publications.
 The latest technical information and expertise available within NRC Construction supports committee work.
 Conversely, the committees refer many of the technical problems relating to code requirements to NRC Construction for study and possible inclusion in its research programs.
 This two-way flow of information has proven mutually beneficial.

 When the committees need more information to make informed decisions, studies are performed to provide the missing data.
 These studies are not only performed by NRC Construction but also by provinces, manufacturing groups and various consortia having similar interests.